uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   such as :ref:`tables <Table>` or :ref:`table builders <table-builder>`, without exposing their implementation details.

-- To convert a variety of numeric :term:`data formats <Data format>` into a smaller set of formats.
+- To convert a variety of numeric :capterm:`data formats <data format>` into a smaller set of formats.

-- To provide a :term:`flat <flat data>` view on the data blocks of a :ref:`dataset` for better a data locality.
-For example, some accessor implementation returns :term:`feature` values as a contiguous array, while the original dataset stored row-by-row (there are strides between values of a single feature).
+- To provide a :capterm:`flat <flat data>` view on the data blocks of a :ref:`dataset` for better a data locality.
+For example, some accessor implementation returns :capterm:`feature` values as a contiguous array, while the original dataset stored row-by-row (there are strides between values of a single feature).

-- To acquire data in a desired :term:`data format` for which a specific set of operations is defined.
+- To acquire data in a desired :capterm:`data format` for which a specific set of operations is defined.

 - To have read-only, read-write and write-only access to the data.
-Accessor implementations are not required to have read-write and write-only access modes for :term:`immutable <Immutability>` entities like :ref:`tables
+Accessor implementations are not required to have read-write and write-only access modes for :capterm:`immutable <immutability>` entities like :ref:`tables
   <Table>`.

 For details, see :ref:`accessors` section.